jmerort/PPP3/README.md

 I will try to do most if not all of the excercises, drills and "try this" sections of the book, and I might upload here some notes and definitions, if I happen to write them.
 How far I go into the book, time will tell.

+I'm not a professional programmer, and my education is as an electronic engineer, so these are not expert solutions or anything of the sort, though I hope they will get better as I continue to write.